 For people exchanging CNY for CNH, the exchange rate is always 1:1.
 The two types of Yuan are worth the same amount relative to each other.
 However, when exchanging CNY or CNH for a third currency, such as the Hong Kong Dollar, the two types of Yuan may be worth slightly different amounts, and this rate may fluctuate.

 That’s because the Chinese government controls and regulates CNY, which puts restrictions on currency trading.
 It is the currency used within China.
 CNH is designed as an offshore version of the Yuan and can be freely traded.
-International companies can accept CNY; however, if they want to use Yuan outside of China, they need to exchange the CNY to CNH.
+International companies can accept CNY; however, if they want to use Yuan outside of China, they need to exchange the CNY for CNH.

 What does sending money in CNY to China mean for businesses?

-When you send money to China with a currency conversion, you’ll most likely send them CNY, but if you’re receiving money from China, it is more likely to be in CNH.
+When you send money to China with a currency conversion, you’ll most likely send it in CNY, but if you’re receiving money from China, it is more likely to be in CNH.
 For this reason, there might be a slight difference in the exchange rate when sending and receiving the Yuan.

 Avoid high FX fees and increase your margins